 Underactive stomach is when the stomach does not produce and/or secrete enough hydrochloric acid, which then affects our ability to properly digest and absorb nutrients, especially protein, minerals, and Vitamin B12.
-A low secretion of digestive enzymes usually also occurs.

 It is very important to be aware of this condition since so many people experience indigestion and heartburn, which they then take acid suppressing medication for.

 The common misconception, even in the medical community, is that heartburn is the result of too much acid in the stomach, however, this is may not always be the case.